Burt Young, Oscar-nominated actor who played Paulie in ‘Rocky’ films, dies at 83

 In a striking appearance in season three of “The Sopranos” in 2001, he plays Bobby Baccalieri, Sr., an elderly mafioso with lung cancer who pulls off one last hit before a coughing fit leads to him dying in a car accident.

-He guest-starred on many other TV series including “M(asterisk)A(asterisk)S(asterisk)H,” “Miami Vice” and “The Equalizer.”
+He guest-starred on many other TV series including “M*A*S*H,” “Miami Vice” and “The Equalizer.”

 Later in life he focused on roles in the theater and on painting, a lifelong pursuit that led to gallery shows and sales.